-The Tribunal operates in three divisions to reflect the various kinds of jurisdictions.
+The registry of the Tribunal operates in three divisions to reflect the various kinds of jurisdictions.

-The Human Rights division deals with guardianship and administration, child protection and anti-discrimination matters.
+The Human Rights division deals with guardianship and administration and child protection.

-The Civil Disputes division deals with minor civil disputes, minor debts, residential and retail tenancy disputes, building disputes and other complex civil disputes.
+The Civil Disputes division deals with minor civil disputes, minor debts, residential and retail tenancy disputes, building disputes, anti-discrimination matters and other complex civil disputes.

-The Administrative and Disciplinary division deals with reviews of administrative decisions of various Queensland Government departments, local governments or regulatory authorities.
+The Administrative and Disciplinary division deals with reviews of administrative decision of various Queensland Government departments, local governments or regulatory authorities.
 It also deals with disciplinary matters for various professions.